buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcContext.md

 ### ObjectType
 The object type denotes a particular type that indicates the object further.
 The use has to be established at the level of instantiable subtypes.
-> NOTE  Subtypes of _IfcContext_ do not introduce a _PredefinedType_ attribute, therefore the usage of _ObjectType_ is not bound to the selection of USERDEFINED within the _PredefinedType_ enumaration.
+> NOTE  Subtypes of _IfcContext_ do not introduce a _PredefinedType_ attribute, therefore the usage of _ObjectType_ is not bound to the selection of USERDEFINED within the _PredefinedType_ enumeration.

 ### LongName
 Long name for the context as used for reference purposes.